xulongjun/Documentation/GitFlow/DevDuty.md

 2. **Pull the Latest Updates**

-   Before creating a new feature branch, make sure your `develop` branch is up to date with the remote repository.
+   Before creating a new feature branch, ensure your `develop` branch is up to date with the remote repository.
 This minimizes merge conflicts and ensures you're working with the latest codebase.

    Execute the following command to pull the latest updates from the remote `develop` branch: